What is the Aspect-Oriented Programming anyway?

-If you want to understand a little more about Descriptors, let’s read Decorators, Decorators, and functions.
+If you want to understand a little more about Descriptors, read Decorators, Decorators, and functions.
 Decorators are on the Stage2 Draft, and there are many discussions in the current standard.
 So, please consider that there is room for future changes.
-Back in the code above, this is to show how it works and is different from the code provided by aspect.js.
+Back to the code above, I wrote it to show you how it works and it is not how aspect.js works.
 If you understand how it works so far, I think it would be enough to imagine how the code I introduced with AOP would work.

 Originally published at medium.com on March 20, 2017.